cobbzilla/mobiletto/README.md

     // Visit files in a directory -- visitor function must be async local.list(path, { visitor: myAsyncFunc })
     s3.list(path, { visitor: myAsyncFunc, recursive: true })

+    // The `list` method throws MobilettoNotFoundError if the path does not exist
+    // When you call `safeList` on a non-existent path, it returns an empty array s3.safeList('/path/that/does/not/exist') // returns []

     // Read metadata for a file
     local.metadata(path)
     s3.metadata(path)

+    // The `metadata` method throws MobilettoNotFoundError if the path does not exist
+    // When you call `safeMetadata` on a non-existent path, it returns null local.safeMetadata('/tmp/does_not_exist') // returns null

     // Read a file
     // Provide a callback that writes the data someplace